ComputingStack/Uniview-OpenStack-Portal/README.md

 Step 3: Service is up: "docker-compose up"

 Further details, please refer to: https://github.com/ComputingStack/Uniview-OpenStack-Portal/tree/main/docs

+# Get Installed with Ansible with just a couple easy steps
+Ansible based install with Uniview Core and Collector are recommanded way when automation is needed for frequent install/uninstall one or more Uniview instances.

+Prerequistes:

+1: OpenStack backend is up.
+The minimal requirement is to have Keystone running.

+2: Prepare your ansible console host with ansible binary installed

+2: Prepare docker host with necessary docker preinstalled

+3: Prepare mysql or maria database engine or reuse any of those pre-created, such as install by "sudo apt install mysql-server" on a Ubuntu host

+Step 1: Create database and user, grant the user to access the database from docker hosts

+Step 2: Edit the credentials needed in the docker-compose file as environment variables

+Step 3: Service Core is up: "ansible -i ventory uniview_uniview.yml"

+Step 3: Service Collector is up: "ansible -i ventory uniview_uniview_collector.yml"

+Further details, please refer to: https://github.com/ComputingStack/Uniview-OpenStack-Portal/tree/main/docs

 # Get Started with Kubernetes helm charts
 Below process are applicable to both Uniview free edition (or called based edition) and enterprise